Externalizing The Problem Worksheet

 Download Example PDF

-The worksheet opts as a resource to be used alongside externalizing conversations, allowing practitioners to support clients in their reflections about the problem in relation to the context.
+The worksheet is a resource to be used alongside externalizing conversations.
+It allows you to support clients in their reflections about the problem in relation to the context.
 This may include discussing contextual factors such as the relationships they are involved in, their responsibilities, identity, and the role of society.
+Here's how to apply the worksheet in practice:

 Step 1: Access the worksheet

-Begin by accessing our free Externalizing The Problem Worksheet here, or download a printable PDF copy by following the link below:
+Begin by accessing our free Externalizing the Problem Worksheet by clicking "Use template," or download a printable PDF copy by following the link below:

 Step 2: Introduce the worksheet